 Minimum Qualifications This position is not in the Classified Service of New York State, but is covered under New York State Military Law.
 If selected, current Civil Service employees will lose their seniority within the Classified Service, thereby exempting them from applying for promotional exams within Civil Service.

-• Must have and maintain a valid driver’s license to operate a motor vehicle in the State of New York.
-In accordance with regulation, must report any change in driver’s license status through the chain of command.
+Must possess a valid driver's license to operate a motor vehicle in the State of New York.
+Must report any changes to supervisory chain and State Human Resources (MNHS).

-• Must acquire clearance and maintain thereafter, ANG requirements for operation of firefighting equipment, motor vehicles and trucks which may include obtaining a military driver’s license to operate military vehicles and equipment in accordance with NGB standards; including the medical evaluation requirements – current and as amended.
+May be required to acquire and maintain a military driver’s license to operate military vehicles and equipment in accordance with NGB standards to include medical evaluation requirements – current and as amended.

 In accordance with NGB standards, will be required to obtain and maintain a favorable background investigation, and have an appropriate clearance to allow access to computer networks and restricted areas to determine suitability, loyalty, and trustworthiness.
-Minimally a National Agency Check with Inquiry (NACI) will be completed - dependent on the Base’s current mission and regulations, a SECRET or CLASSIFIED clearance may be required – especially at Air Bases when flight line access requires SECRET.
+Minimally a National Agency Check with Inquiry (NACI) will be completed - dependent on current regulation, a SECRET clearance may be required – especially at Air Bases when flight line access requires SECRET.